rkalis/ionic-soundboard/README.md

 ## Usage

-There should be a file at  the path specified by base_url + sounds_file containing a json array with objects in the following format:
+There should be a file at  the path specified by `preferenceService.get('baseUrl')` + `preferenceService.get('soundsFile')` containing a json array with objects in the following format:
 ```
 {
     "title": "Sample Title",